CuckooEXE/MouseTrap/README.md

 Sent 1 packets.
 ```

 Lo and behold, a single 'b' was typed into my computer.
 I tried changing the hash to see what would happen, but that didn't work unfortunately.
 So if the traffic is encrypted, all we really have to do is either bruteforce the hash, or sniff out someone else's traffic.
-And to determine if a server is using a password, we can simply open up a TCP connection with them and see the response:
+And to determine if a server is using a password, we can simply open up a TCP connection with it and see the response:

 ```bash
 $ telnet 192.168.86.195 1978